-Figure 1 Map of the European Grid Infrastructure.
-EGI council members in blue, integrated RPs in green, collaborating RP in purple
+Figure 1 Worldwide presence of EGI Resource Centres: EGI council members in blue, integrated RPs in green, collaborating RP in purple

-During the first year of the project the number of resource providers remain almost constant, only the Cyprus NGI has been decommissioned for sustainability reasons.

-Only few NGIs raised issues in terms of the available effort to support national operations, and these few cases have been evaluated in collaboration with the EGI.eu operational coordination, and all beside the decommission mentioned above have been solved, by prioritizing the NGI’s activities in order to continue to fulfil EGI policies and efficiently support the users.
-The work done with these NGIs also produced inputs for the operational procedures with suggestions to improve their efficiency and better support NGIs with limited effort.

-Resources distribution and available capacity
+EGI operational procedures are being revised with the purpose of simplifying them and facilitating the integration of new resource providers while reducing the human effort for operating the national infrastructures.

+Distribution of capacity

-The National Grid Initiatives (NGIs) are organisations set up to manage the resources providein their countries to the European Grid Infrastructure (EGI).
-They represent the country's single point of contact for government, research communities and resource centres as regards ICT services for e-science.
+The EGI national participants – the NGIs – are organisations set up to manage the resources provided in their countries by the resource centres to the European Grid Infrastructure (EGI).
+They represent the country's single point of contact for EGI as well as to liaise with government, research communities and resource centres as regards ICT services for e-Science.

 Each NGI operations are supported by an Operations Centre, defined as a centre offering operations services on behalf of the Resource infrastructure Provider [GLO], and it can serve multiple RPs.
 Examples of these services are supporting the sites in the certification process, deploying the monitor services at NGI level or information system, and liaise with EGI during the software upgrade campaigns.